 All of this comes at a time when midsized businesses are playing a greater role in the global economy.
-According to ADP RI, of the 16.3 million net jobs added during the last seven years, midsized businesses created 7.1 million or 44 percent of those jobs.
+According to ADP, of the 16.3 million net jobs added during the last seven years, midsized businesses created 7.1 million or 44 percent of those jobs.

 Making Engagement a Strategic Priority